-It is extremely important to have a basic understanding of candlestick charts to help us in quickly understanding the direction of price movement.
+It is extremely important to have a basic understanding of candlesticks charts to help us in quickly understanding the direction of price movement.

 Under technical analysis, candlestick charts are one of the most efficient ways to analyse the change in the prices of an asset.

-For a trader, two of the most favourite features of candlestick charts are:
+For a trader, two of the most favourite features of candlesticks charts are:

 Each candlestick shows the completion of the specific number of trades during a particular period.

 It also shows that if there was more selling pressure or buying pressure during that particular period.